25,660 Shares in Viasat, Inc. (NASDAQ:VSAT) Purchased by Greatmark Investment Partners Inc.

-Greatmark Investment Partners Inc. purchased a new stake in Viasat, Inc. (NASDAQ:VSAT) in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor purchased 25,660 shares of the communications equipment provider’s stock, valued at approximately $1,233,000.
+Greatmark Investment Partners Inc. acquired a new stake in Viasat, Inc. (NASDAQ:VSAT) in the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm acquired 25,660 shares of the communications equipment provider’s stock, valued at approximately $1,233,000.

-Several other large investors have also bought and sold shares of VSAT.
-Vantage Consulting Group Inc acquired a new position in shares of Viasat in the 4th quarter worth $27,000.
-Regal Wealth Group Inc. acquired a new position in Viasat in the 4th quarter worth approximately $33,000.
-Bedel Financial Consulting Inc. purchased a new stake in Viasat in the 1st quarter worth about $48,000.
-NEXT Financial Group Inc purchased a new stake in Viasat in the 1st quarter worth about $116,000.
-Finally, Truist Financial Corp purchased a new position in Viasat during the 4th quarter valued at about $211,000.
-Institutional investors own 80.06% of the company’s stock.
+A number of other large investors have also recently added to or reduced their stakes in VSAT.
+Nuveen Asset Management LLC boosted its holdings in Viasat by 351.9% during the fourth quarter.
+Nuveen Asset Management LLC now owns 1,178,783 shares of the communications equipment provider’s stock worth $38,487,000 after buying an additional 917,924 shares in the last quarter.
+Norges Bank acquired a new position in Viasat in the 4th quarter worth approximately $23,636,000.
+Spring Creek Capital LLC acquired a new stake in shares of Viasat in the fourth quarter worth $23,279,000.
+Lee Danner & Bass Inc. boosted its position in Viasat by 59.0% during the 4th quarter.
+Lee Danner & Bass Inc. now owns 238,500 shares of the communications equipment provider’s stock worth $7,787,000 after acquiring an additional 88,500 shares during the period.
+Finally, Russell Investments Group Ltd. grew its stake in Viasat by 79.2% during the 4th quarter.
+Russell Investments Group Ltd. now owns 174,266 shares of the communications equipment provider’s stock valued at $5,689,000 after acquiring an additional 77,023 shares in the last quarter.
+80.06% of the stock is currently owned by hedge funds and other institutional investors.

+Several analysts recently issued reports on VSAT shares.
+William Blair upgraded Viasat from a “market perform” rating to an “outperform” rating and cut their price objective for the stock from $110.00 to $90.00 in a report on Friday, February 5th.
+Zacks Investment Research lowered Viasat from a “hold” rating to a “sell” rating and set a $51.00 target price on the stock. in a report on Monday, April 12th.
+Barclays boosted their target price on shares of Viasat from $53.00 to $65.00 and gave the stock an “equal weight” rating in a research report on Friday, February 12th.
+Raymond James upgraded Viasat from an “outperform” rating to a “strong-buy” rating and set a $67.00 price target on the stock in a research note on Thursday, April 1st.
+Finally, Needham & Company LLC increased their price objective on shares of Viasat from $55.00 to $60.00 and gave the company a “buy” rating in a research note on Friday, February 5th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average target price of $62.14.

-In related news, EVP Keven K. Lippert sold 3,000 shares of the business’s stock in a transaction that occurred on Thursday, March 11th.
+In other Viasat news, EVP Keven K. Lippert sold 3,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 11th.
 The stock was sold at an average price of $55.69, for a total value of $167,070.00.
-Following the completion of the sale, the executive vice president now directly owns 2,793 shares in the company, valued at approximately $155,542.17.
+Following the completion of the transaction, the executive vice president now directly owns 2,793 shares in the company, valued at $155,542.17.
 The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-6.30% of the stock is currently owned by insiders.
+6.30% of the stock is currently owned by company insiders.

 Viasat Profile